-- Students currently enrolled in and maintaining a "B-" or higher average in Grade 8 E LAL will automatically be eligible to "roll up" into English 9 Honors. - Students currently enrolled in and maintaining a "B-" or higher average in Grade 8 E Science will automatically be eligible to "roll up" into Biology Honors. - Students currently enrolled in and maintaining a "B-" or higher average in Grade 8 E Social Studies will automatically be eligible to "roll up" into World Civilizations II Honors. - Students currently enrolled in and maintaining an "A-" or higher average in a Grade 8 World Language course will be eligible to "roll up" into a World Language level II Honors course. - Students may opt to enroll in an Honors level mathematics without regard for current grade.
-The decision to enroll in an Honors level mathematics course should be made based on the individual student's desire to challenge him/herself. - Any students receiving an "A-" or higher grade for both Marking Period 1 and Marking Period 2 can pre-schedule for Honors in the corresponding subject area.
-Final scheduling of the Honors level course is contingent upon a year-end (final) grade of "A-" or higher (excluding mathematics). - Students not meeting initial eligibility requirements and who have achieved a year-end (final) grade of "A-" or higher may submit a Course Request Change Form for Honors in the corresponding subject area.
-Change Forms must be submitted by July 1, 2022, and will not be accepted after this date.
+- Students currently enrolled in and maintaining a "B-" or higher average in Grade 8 E LAL will automatically be eligible to "roll up" into English 9 Honors. - Students currently enrolled in and maintaining a "B-" or higher average in Grade 8 Geometry will automatically be eligible to "roll up" into Algebra II Honors. - Students currently enrolled in and maintaining a "B-" or higher average in Grade 8 E Science will automatically be eligible to "roll up" into Biology Honors. - Students currently enrolled in and maintaining a "B-" or higher average in Grade 8 E Social Studies will automatically be eligible to "roll up" into World Civilizations II Honors. - Students currently enrolled in and maintaining an "A-" or higher average in a Grade 8 World Language course will be eligible to "roll up" into a World Language level II Honors course. - Students currently enrolled in a General Ed level course and receiving an "A-" or higher grade for both Marking Period 1 and Marking Period 2 can pre-schedule for Honors in the corresponding subject area.
+Final scheduling of the Honors level course is contingent upon a year-end (final) grade of "A-" or higher. - Students not meeting initial eligibility requirements and who have achieved a year-end (final) grade of "A-" or higher in a General Ed level course or "B-" or greater in an E level course may submit a Course Request Change Form for Honors in the corresponding subject area.
+Change Forms must be submitted by July 3, 2023, and will not be accepted after this date.